 It’s interesting that the Washington recipe specifies brandy as whiskey was more popular at the time.

-Below is the recipe with modern ingredients and amounts for today’s cook, courtesy of the wonderful book Dining With the Washingtons: Historic Recipes, Entertaining, and Hospitality from Mount Vernon.
+Below is a modern recipe based on Washington’s papers, courtesy of the wonderful book Dining With the Washingtons: Historic Recipes, Entertaining, and Hospitality from Mount Vernon.

 Cherry Bounce was a popular treat at the Washingtons’ table.Dining With the Washingtons, Mount Vernon Ladies' Assn.

-- Pit the cherries, cut them in half, and put them in a large bowl.
-Using a potato masher, carefully mash cherries to extract as much juice as possible.
+- Mash cherries to extract as much juice as possible.
 Strain the juice through a large fine-mesh strainer, pressing the fruit with a sturdy spoon.
-(You should have about 8 cups.)
-Reserve the mashed cherries in the refrigerator or refrigerate for later use.
-If using jarried cherries, drain the fruit and set the juice aside before halving and mashing the cherries.
+You should have about 8 cups.
+(Keep the mashed cherries; don’t throw them out!).
+Note: If using jarried cherries, drain the fruit and set the juice aside before halving and mashing the cherries.
 Add any pressed juice to the reserved jarred juice.

-- In a 1-gallon glass jar (or glass container) with a lid, combine the juice with the brandy and sugar, stirring to dissolve the sugar.
+- In a 1-gallon glass jar (or glass container) with a lid, combine the juice with the brandy and sugar.
+Stir to dissolve the sugar.
 Cover and set aside in the refrigerator for 24 hours, occasionally stirring or carefully shaking the jar.

 - Bring 2 cups of the juice to a simmer over medium heat.
 Taste the sweetened juice and add more sugar, if desired.
 Stir in the cinnamon sticks, cloves, and nutmeg.